 Purity coffee pods are compatible with most Keurig and Mr Coffee coffee makers and are sold in recyclable BPA-free plastic materials, in boxes of 12.

-If you’re note sure which blend or style of Purity Coffee to try, then their starter bundle may be a good option, as you get both the regular and dark roast, as well as some of the Pocket Purity sachets to try out.
+If you’re not sure which blend or style to try, then their starter bundle may be a good option, as you get both the regular and dark roast, as well as some of the Pocket Purity sachets to try out.